SQUIRREL FORUM

 Housing, Toys and Enrichment

-Small FRESH tree branches should be in all cages for chewing.
-Un-sprayed Apple, Maple or Oak branches are best and should be scrubbed clean with baking soda, rinsed and allowed to dry.
 Do not use the colored wood chews or calcium gnawing pieces from Petco/Petsmart as these are proven to contain highly toxic unregulated dyes like cobalt & red dye #2 from China.
 I also include a smooth cleaned river rock at the bottom for teeth wear.
 Source all your enrichment supplies from the natural environment as much as possible.
 Avoid all plastics and any product with a “Made in China” label especially something that may be ingested.
 Use ceramic food dishes, not plastic ones.

 A cage is not a prison.
 In the wild squirrels spend a lot of time in their Drey’s (Nests) sleeping at night, afternoons and in torpor for days at a time in the deep winter.
 A cage with a nest box or bag represents security but your squirrel must have daily out-of-cage time (indoors) and human interaction or you will have a wild squirrel that just exists in a cage.
 That is inhumane and cruel.
 All playtime out of the cage must be closely supervised.
 Squirrels will chew on everything and this is not a habit that can be changed, it’s an instinct.
 The safest squirrel play room is an empty one with just climbing perches, ropes, and squirrel safe toys.
 All electrical cords for lamps etc must be removed or your squirrel will be electrocuted when it bites into a cord.
 Your squirrel will chew on everything in it’s path so be vigilant and supervise at all times.
-Do not allow a squirrel to run in a room with a hot wood stove.
+Do not allow a squirrel to run in a room with a hot wood stove or while cooking on s conventional stove.
 Squirrels teeth grow continuously at a rate of approx 6″ per year.
 Gnawing is an exploratory action as well as to keep teeth worn down.
 We have heard of captive squirrels eating caustic batteries and escaping through chewed window screens.
 Does this sound like a lot of work?
 Remember you are bringing an animal into your home that retains all it wild instincts.

 If your home has aggressive large dogs, roaming cats, rambunctious young children or is cluttered, dirty, unsafe then a non-releasable squirrel is not for you.